Most recent posts

 The problem with calculating Charlie’s timeshare is he is seventeen, has a car and spends time away from both of his parents. . .

 Instead of doing what the law requires, all three of these professionals deliberately appear to have put on a show.
-I may have been the only lawyer in that courtroom who did not know what was going on.
+I may have been the only lawyer in that family law courtroom who did not know what was going on.

 When I finally requested custody mediation during the spring of 2014, after discovering it for myself, its refreshingly prompt result was that custody was split 50/50 as of July 2014.